Interfacial Line Energy of a Topological Phase: Sources of Interface energy

-\subsection{Trivial phases in BHZ model}
+\subsubsection{Trivial phases in BHZ model}

-{\tbb{We first analyze the variation of the surface tension in trivial situation ($|\kappa|>2$) of the model discussed in the main text, where the $\Delta E_j$ for $\kappa=2.5$ was shown in Fig.~\ref{fig:edge_bulk_surface_tension}(c).
+We first analyze the variation of the interfacial line energy correction in trivial situation ($|\kappa|>2$) of the model discussed in the main text, where the $\Delta E_j$ for $\kappa=2.5$ was shown in Fig.~\ref{fig:edge_bulk_surface_tension}(c).
 In Fig.~\ref{fig:supp_origin}(a) we show $\Delta E_j$ for $\kappa=4.5$, again reflecting the non-universal fluctuation of $\Delta E_j$ about zero.
 Furthermore, we find that both the value and the sign of $\Delta \sigma_{\text{bulk}}$ can be filling ($f$) dependent.
 In Fig.~\ref{fig:supp_origin}(b), we plot $\Delta \sigma_{\text{bulk}} ^{f}$ using

 where $j_{\rm{max}}=2 L^{2} f$ for different values of $\kappa=2.5,~3.5,~4.5$ all in the trivial phase of the model discussed in the main text.
 We find that $\Delta \sigma^f_{\text{bulk}}$ switches sign as $f$ is varied.
-While in this model all the bulk band gap closings are Dirac like - we investigate $\Delta \sigma^f_{\text{bulk}}$ in another model below where the bulk gap opening is quadratic.}}
+While in this model all the bulk band gap closings are Dirac like - we investigate $\Delta \sigma^f_{\text{bulk}}$ in another model below where the bulk gap opening is quadratic.

-\subsection{Quadratic trivial band insulator}
+\subsubsection{Quadratic trivial band insulator}

-{\tbb{To demonstrate the non-universality of $\Delta \sigma_{\text{bulk}}$ in absence of any edge-mode, we consider another model represented by the Hamiltonian
+To demonstrate the non-universality of $\Delta \sigma_{\text{bulk}}$ in absence of any edge-mode, we consider another model represented by the Hamiltonian

 where $\pm \kappa^{\prime} s_{i}$ is the staggered mass of $A$ and $B$ sites of $i$-th unit cell and the hopping is restricted only between $A$-$A$ and $B$-$B$ sites of the nearest neighboring unit cells.
-For uniform $s_{i}=1$, we assume $M^{\prime} \equiv \kappa^{\prime} $ and the Hamiltonian can be recast in momentum space for $k_{x}, k_{y} \in [-\pi, \pi)$ as
+For uniform $s_{i}=1$, we assume $M^{\prime} \equiv \kappa^{\prime} $ and the Hamiltonian can be recast in momentum space for $k_{x}, k_{y} \in (-\pi, \pi]$ as